 The third box was designed and built by me in order to house two cameras, one in the conventional place over the nest and the other to the side of it.
 This high quality camera is also IR sensitive and so we have installed IR lighting as well as the normal lighting.

-The video cables from the three boxes and the cables from several other cameras installed in the garden used to be connected to my PC directly using 3 four port video capture cards from Euresys.
-In the autumn of 2015, I installed two Axis P7214 video servers and a year later added a third one.
-These have enabled me to remove all the Euresys cards and now the signals from all the analogue cameras are digitised by one of three Axis P7214 Video Encoders.
-The output from these, and a couple of other digital network ready cameras, come to my PC as digital streams via a new PoE capable switch, the Netgear Prosafe GS108PE.
+The video signals from the three boxes and the signals from several other cameras installed in the garden are connected to my PC using three Axis P7214 video servers.
+These have enabled me to remove all the Euresys video capture that used to perform this function.
+The signals from all the analogue cameras are digitised by one of the Axis P7214 Video Encoders and the output from these, and a couple of other digital network ready cameras, come to my PC as digital streams via a new PoE capable switch, the Netgear Prosafe GS108PE.

-To take advantage of all this hi-tech gear, with help from Huw Edwards of i-Catcher, I have installed the latest i-Catcher software to support them.
-This means that we can now take videos at 25 frames/sec and hope to post on this website some of the more interesting episodes that occur during the season.
+Running on this hi-tech gear, is i-Catcher Console V6.3 build 2, the latest version available.
+This means that we can take videos at 25 frames/sec and hope to post on this website some of the more interesting episodes that occur during the season.

-This picture shows the second screen with its eight feed windows.
+This picture shows the iCatcher screen with eight feed windows.
 If you click on the image you will get a bigger version!
 Although this picture is now very out of date, it shows the general idea of what it looks like.

 Each of the nest boxes has an external camera pointed at the nest box hole so that we can see the comings and goings of the parent birds - and very briefly, the chicks when they fledge!
 Other cameras point to our bird table, a hedgehog feeding station, a fat block feeder at the bottom of the garden and one of our bird feeder poles.

 The software used to capture the images from these cameras is i-Catcher Console from i-Catcher.
-This has been upgraded to version 6 which enables me to record full 25fps video from the network cameras.
+This is now version 6 and it is this that enables me to record full 25fps video from the network cameras.
 These include the old analogue cameras which are attached via the video servers.
-As well as this software, we bought the Axis video servers, the Netgear switch and most of the video cameras from i-Catcher who have been most helpful in supporting me during this major upgrade.
+As well as this software, I bought the Axis video servers, the Netgear switch and most of the video cameras from i-Catcher who were most helpful in supporting me during this major upgrade.

 Since November 2012 we have had one telephone line with a high speed fibre optic broadband link.
 Our ISP is Zen Internet and we are currently using their standard Unlimited Fibre 2 service.
 This carries all the webcam traffic as well as our normal internet traffic.
 We are about 400m from the local green cabinet, but in spite of this we get a download speed of about 60Mb/s and an upload speed of about 15Mb/s compared to the theoretical maximum of 76/20Mb/s.
 This link uses a D-Link DIR-880L router.
 I eventually got fed up with the unfriendly user interface of the ISP supplied router.
 This high speed line handles all our webcam traffic with ease.

-Additional digital photographs are sometimes taken using a conventional digital camera.
+Additional digital photographs are sometimes taken using an iPhone, an iPad or a Canon EOS 20D digital camera.

-If you want to know more, please contact us either by using the Feedback form, or via the forum.
+If you want to know more, please contact us by using the Feedback form.